Skip to content

 Darlington Town Centre – Image: Webshots

-The Alderman spoke of how their talents as shipbuilders had been in great demand from 1914 to 1918, and he felt that Jarrow and its people needed the help of the nation if unemployment was to be reduced and poverty were to be stamped out.
-All that the people of Jarrow were asking was their right to work.
+The Alderman spoke about how the shipbuilding skills of the Jarrow residents had been in great demand during the years 1914 to 1918.
+He expressed his belief that Jarrow and its people needed the nation’s help to reduce unemployment and eradicate poverty.
+All the people of Jarrow were asking for was the opportunity to work.

-I wonder what those proud men and women of bygone days would think about to-days workforce if they were here to offer an opinion?
-While some people hold their heads high as they make a life for themselves and their families, a great number of individuals just do not.
-They quite simply will not work and would rather rely on unemployment benefits… A thought for another day maybe.
+It is intriguing to consider what those proud men and women from the past would think about today’s workforce if they were here to offer an opinion.
+While some individuals hold their heads high as they provide for themselves and their families, a significant number of people do not.
+They simply refuse to work and prefer to rely on unemployment benefits.
+This topic, however, deserves further contemplation for another day.

-Many things were happening around the country at the time, I do not intend to outline every possible march that had taken place.
-Such groups did exist and one such organization was called The National Unemployed Workers Movement.
-This movement was Communist and led by Wall Harrington.
-Another movement called The Fascist Movement was led by Sir Oswald Mosley.
-Unlike the Jarrow March, some of these other marches were poorly organized and often ended in violence and bloodshed.
-Not what the doctor ordered so to speak.
+Numerous events were taking place across the country at that time, and it is not my intention to outline every march that occurred.
+There were various groups, and one of them was called The National Unemployed Workers Movement, led by Wall Harrington, which had communist leanings.
+Another movement, known as The Fascist Movement, was led by Sir Oswald Mosley.
+Unlike the Jarrow March, some of these other marches were poorly organized and often descended into violence and bloodshed.
+Needless to say, this was not desirable.

 Northallerton Town Centre

-On the 8th of October, the marchers left their borders in county Durham behind and headed into North Yorkshire.
-Unsure of the reception they would get the men continued their march south.
-By late afternoon some 16 miles further they arrived at Northallerton, and their unspoken fears diminished to nothing.
-The people here were as friendly and generous as those in their own county.
-Many lined the pavements shouting words of encouragement.
-A meal was provided in the Town Hall and overnight sleeping arrangements were also offered.
+On the 8th of October, the marchers left the boundaries of County Durham and entered North Yorkshire.
+Uncertain about the reception they would receive, the men continued their march south.
+By late afternoon, after covering another 16 miles, they arrived at Northallerton, where their unspoken fears were completely dispelled.
+The people of Northallerton were just as friendly and generous as those in their own county.
+Many lined the sidewalks, shouting words of encouragement.
+A meal was provided at the Town Hall, and overnight accommodations were also offered.

 View of Rippon Cathedral

-Ripon is a cathedral city in the Borough of Harrogate, North Yorkshire, England.
+Ripon a cathedral city in the Borough of Harrogate, North Yorkshire, England, was their next destination.
 The cathedral itself dates back to 672 AD.
-Boasting a beautiful Cathedral, Canal Basin, a thriving market, a Law, and Order Museum plus a Workhouse Museum where visitors can see for themselves the hard times and suffering the poor endured back in the 18th century.
-Ripon is also known as one of the smallest cities in England and has lots to offer the visitor.
-There is much, much more to see, and comes highly recommended.
+Ripon boasts a beautiful cathedral, a canal basin, a thriving market, a Law and Order Museum, and a Workhouse Museum where visitors can witness the hardships and suffering endured by the poor in the 18th century.
+Ripon is also known as one of the smallest cities in England and has much to offer visitors.
+There is a wealth of attractions waiting to be explored, and it comes highly recommended.